Last Updated: 8/28/22 | August 28th, 2022

 Day 18 – Phnom Kulen

 For another fun day trip, head to Phnom Kulen, considered the country’s most sacred mountain.
-It’s located just 50km from Siem Reap and offers some amazing jungles, hiking, and picturesque waterfalls where you can take dip to beat the heat.
+It’s located just 50 kilometers (31 miles) from Siem Reap and offers some amazing jungles, hiking, and picturesque waterfalls where you can take dip to beat the heat.
 You can easily spend a day here.
 If you head up to the summit, there are some great views as well as a large reclining Buddha statue.
 Try to arrive early as the park fills up by lunchtime.
-Admission to the park is $20 USD.
+Admission to the park is $20 USD per person.

 Day 19 – Battambang